 I have several years experience working alongside male & female survivors and their family members who have been affected by sexual violence and abuse.

-I work with a range of client concerns from stress, depression & anxiety to work related, relationship and other concerns that can affect us daily.
+I work with a range of client concerns from stress, depression & anxiety to work related stress, relationship and other concerns that can affect us daily.

 Areas of counselling I deal with

 Hi work with both male & female survivors and their family members who have been affected by sexual abuse and violence.

 The assessment costs £30 and lasts approximately 60 minutes.

 DUE TO THE CURRENT CLIMATE I AM ABLE TO OFFER REDUCED RATES FOR THOSE WHO HAVE BEEN FURLOUGHED OR WHO ARE IN RECEIPT OF SOME BENEFITS.
 Please enquire for further information